 In fact, there is no exact answer to this question.
 It depends on the type of growth lights, the size of your succulents, and what temperature does the light causes.

 In normal, the distance range should be from 6 inches to 24 inches.
 For the fluorescent lights, the recommendation of the distance is 6-12 inches.
 If your succulents are bigger than 6 inches, 6 inches distance is better.
 And for the LED lights, 18-24 inches is great.

 Just remember the bigger succulent, the closer distance.
 Measuring is quite important, including temperature measuring.
 The best temperature for most succulents is 60°F to 75°F. From our past experience, 8 inches is the best for most succulents.

 Succulents need a light-dark cycle for 'relaxing'.
 They use the period of darkness for transferring the nutrients into their leaves.
 So 24 hours grow light is NOT a choice to grow succulents.
 13-18 hours per day is recommended.
 It might be quite longer than the time of exposure under the sunlight.
 That’s because a plant that is exposed to grow lights for 13 hours will get about the same amount of light energy that it will get when exposed to just the sun for 6 hours.

 - Rotating the plants once a week, let each corner of the succulent can absorb the lights.
 Or place the grow light directly above the succulent.

 - Monitor the temperature twice a week to prevent the lights burn succulents.

 - Use grow lights for about 13-18 hours a day.

 Succulent plants are indoor plants and can be grown with the help of artificial light.
 However, they need some growth conditions similar to the ones in the natural environment.
 You should take care of the plant type you are growing.
-In addition, soil type, watering technique and pot type are important factors in the growth of the indoor plant.
+In addition, succulent soil, watering technique and planter pots are important factors in the growth of the indoor plant.

 Watch the video below and see how to fix etiolation on succulents.